 Owners of copyrights — whether they’re the original creators of the intellectual property or the publishers, music and film producers, or investors (such as the Hipgnosis Songs Fund) — have a clear motive for outlining a straightforward process to obtain permission for legal use of their copyrighted material.

-While facing financial problems, many creatives have sold the copyright to their work only to watch its value increase exponentially over the years.
-Others (like Bob Dylan) retained ownership of their work and later chose to cash out rather than continue managing the portfolio themselves.
+When facing financial problems, many creative types have sold the copyright to their work only to watch its value increase exponentially over the years.
+Others have someone other than themselves manage their copyright portfolio.

 Experience has shown that creatives are generally better off when they retain the rights to their work — at least until it has matured in value — and online tools have made the chore of managing those copyrights much easier.